 PRG Gear is a national video-equipment-rental chain, with a humongous 38,000-square-foot facility located in Houston.
 They’re well respected in the industry and have access to everything you need.
 Plenty of large-sensor top-of-the-line cameras, all the monitors, rigging, grips, etc. you need to film, top-of-the-line computers to rent for editing, and tons of prep space to test your camera builds before you actually film.

 PRG Gear’s expert staff really know their way around cinema-quality cameras and can pass on best practices and workflows for particular cameras.
 Like many of the local options on the list, you’ll have to request a quote to know the exact rental prices of the camera equipment you’re interested in.

 11500 S Sam Houston Pkwy W. Houston, TX 77031

-Prime Camera has a nice range of camera offerings, from consumer-quality cameras to professional level.
+Prime Camera has been one of Houston’s top camera equipment rental shops since 1983.
+They have a nice range of camera offerings, from consumer-quality cameras to professional level.
 Keep in mind, they don’t have anything ultra-high-end, so no RED and no ARRI cameras.
 However, they do have a nice selection of excellent Canon and Panasonic cameras.
 Their lack of ultra-high-end offerings is made up for by the fact that they do have a much larger selection of consumer-quality products, which this list has mostly neglected so far.

 Additionally, they have a nice selection of DSLR and mirrorless cameras.
 This includes everything you’d expect from Nikon, Canon, and Sony, as well as some more affordable options, for everyday-type use.
 And their prices are really good, comparable with the online-only options on this list.
 The fact that they’re local AND competitively priced makes them an attractive option for your camera equipment rentals.
 Houston has been home to Prime Camera since 1983, and its staff is trusted by filmmakers and photogs citywide.